kzoomakers/crewlog/README.md

-# togger
+# CrewLog
-Togger is an easy to use sign up sheet for volunteers.
+CrewLog is an easy to use sign up sheet for volunteers.
 Also can be used for various events planning like football matches or going out with friends.

 # demo
-URL: https://togger-app.herokuapp.com (can take few moments for a cold boot)
+URL: https://crewlog-app.herokuapp.com (can take few moments for a cold boot)
 user: demo@github.com
 pass: demo